Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Datasets

 \textbf{Penn Action.} Penn Action~\cite{zhang2013actemes} contains 2.3K video sequences of 15 different sports actions.
 It has a total of 77K video frames annotations for 2D human poses, bounding boxes, and action categories.

 \textbf{PoseTrack.} PoseTrack~\cite{andriluka2018posetrack} is a 2D benchmark for multi-person pose estimation and tracking in videos.
-It contains 1.3K video sequences and 46K annotated video frames in total.
-The videos are captured at different fps, which varies around 25 fps.
-We use 792 videos from the official train set, which has 2D pose annotations for 30 frames in the center of the videos.
+It contains 1.3K videos and 46K annotated frames in total.
+The videos are captured at different fps, varying around 25 fps.
+We use 792 videos from the official train set, which has 2D pose annotations for 30 frames in the middle of the video.